linqs/psl-examples/drug-interaction/README.md

 - ncrd-interactions: This dataset came from DrugBank and Drugs.com for a total of 45,737 NCRD interactions across 807 drugs.
 These IDs are also anonymized.
 Each fold uses same similarity data.

 ## Experimental Setup
-The best threshold chosen for AUC evaluations is 0.4.
+The default settings for the run script is for the dataset "general-interactions".
+Therefore, the evaluator thresholds must be changed when running other datasets.

 ## Origin
 https://linqs.org/publications/#id:sridhar-bio16